leandrobernal-dev/portfolio2024/src/app/(blog)/data/blog/about.md

 My Approach
 -----------

 I believe in straightforward, practical content that helps developers solve real problems.
 Every article and guide I write stems from hands-on experience and is designed to provide clear, actionable insights.
-I focus on explaining the "why" behind each step, so readers can understand the underlying concepts rather than just following instructions.

-Thank you for joining me on this journey!
-I hope you find value in my articles, whether you're new to web development or looking to sharpen your skills.